ACinchez/ACinchez/README.md

 ### Hi there 👋

 Hi my name is Adrian!
-I'm a 21 years old software developer student based on Davao City Philippines, im a person who loves to explore new things i don't wanna be stagnant in life. if i want something i work hard to get those things.
+I'm a 22 years old Web developer student based on Davao City Philippines, im a person who loves to explore new things i don't wanna be stagnant in life. if i want something i work hard to get those things.

 Here are some ideas to get you started: